onkar895/NAMASTE-JAVASCRIPT/EPISODE-10/Notes.md

 ## Lexical Scoping :

 -   **Lexical scope** is the ability for a **function scope** to access variables from the **parent scope**.
+-   JavaScript has a lexcial scope environment.
+If a function needs to access a variable, it first goes to its local memory.
+When it does not find it there, it goes to the memory of its lexical parent.

 ```js
 function x() {